A Lesson to Learn: McEwen Mining Inc. (MUX)

 Sponsored

-The average price from analysts is $1.84, which is $0.76 above the current price.
-MUX currently public float of 375.52M and currently shorts hold a 8.56% ratio of that float.
-Today, the average trading volume of MUX was 3.10M shares.
+The average price from analysts is $1.84.
+MUX currently public float of 375.52M and currently shorts hold a 8.57% ratio of that float.
+Today, the average trading volume of MUX was 3.05M shares.

 MUX’s Market Performance